Welcome to the Living Well Spending Less FAQ page!

 How can you use so many coupons at one time?
 Mine all say “One Coupon Per Purchase.”

 A single item is considered a “purchase,” so “one coupon per purchase” really just means you can use one coupon per item.
 Every once in a while, a coupon will state “one per transaction,” in which case you will only be able to use one at a time.

 How do you save money on meat and produce?

 Honestly, I save the most money on meat by not buying a whole lot of it.
-I am vegetarian, and while my family is not, we usually end up eating a lot of meatless meals.
+I am vegetarian, and while my family is not, we do eat several meatless meals per week.
 If cutting back on meat is not an option for you, then try to save on meat by watching prices and stocking up as much on possible when there is a good sale.

 For more ideas on saving money on meat you can reference this post 7 Easy Ways to Save Money on Meat

 As far as saving on produce, you can check out my tips here for 7 Ways to Save on Produce.